pythonicmux/multiorderAlgorithm/README.md

 ## The problem is as follows:

-The robot has a total capacity of C, and is at (0,0) on a coordinate plane.
-We're supplied a function d:((x_1, y_1), (x_2, y_2)) => R+ U {0} that supplies us the time it takes to travel between any two points on this plane, in seconds.
+The robot has a total capacity of C, and is at node S in an undirected, weighted graph.
+The weight of an edge corresponds with the time the robot takes to travel across the edge.

-The input is a list of orders {((x_1,y_1), (x_2, y_2), w, t), ...}.
+The input is a list of orders {(id, (S,D), w, t), ...}.

+id is the unique identification string of the order.

-(x_1,y_1) is the starting coordinate.
+S is the starting node, D is the destination node.

-(x_2, y_2) is the ending coordinate.

 w is the weight of the order.

-t is the maximum time this order can take.
+t is the maximum "time" (sum of weights from robot picking up to dropping off) this order can take.

 The robot can only fit up to C capacity at once, and can deliver/pick up multiple deliveries at the same location, if they all fit.

-The output must be an ordered list {((x,y), action, idx), ...}, where action is in {Pickup, Dropoff}.
-Pickup means the robot picks up the order idx which starts at (x,y), and Dropoff means the robot drops off the order idx which ends at (x,y).
+The output must be an ordered list {(S, action, id), ...}, where action is in {Pickup, Dropoff}.
+Pickup means the robot picks up the order id which starts at (x,y), and Dropoff means the robot drops off the order id which ends at (x,y).

-This list assumes the robot takes time to travel across the points corresponding to the function d, and that the actual actions take 0 time.

-A verified YES-instance would be a list s.t. each order is dropped off, and ((x,y), Dropoff, idx) happens before the dropoff time of idx.
+This output is correct if and only if, for each order (id, (S,D), w, t), the sum of weights the robot travels through from (S, Pickup, id) to (D, Dropoff, id) is less than or equal to t, and at any point in time the robot carries no more than C total capacity.